-The Income Tax Act sets the minimum annual withdrawal for the RRIF (see chart on next page).
+The Income Tax Act sets the minimum annual withdrawal for the RRIF (see chart above).
 You don't have to withdraw money in the calendar year in which you open the RRIF, but after that you must withdraw at least the minimum, which can be based on your age or your spouse's age.